ua-snap/ar_avalanche/README.md

 ## Usage
 1. Register for a Climate Data Store (CDS) account and install the CDS API client according to the instructions [here](https://cds.climate.copernicus.eu/api-how-to).
 Be sure to accept the user agreement.
 2. Create a new conda environment using the `environment.yml` file in this codebase, or install packages manually from the list below.
+(If you run into problems building the environment using conda, or experience errors when running `ar_detection.py`, we recommend trying [mamba](https://github.com/mamba-org/mamba) to build your environment before attempting to debug any code.)
-3. Set a local environment variable defining the data directory.
-If the directory does not yet exist, `config.py` will create it, e.g. `export AR_DATA_DIR=path/to/store/ar/data`
+3. Set a local environment variable defining the data directory (e.g. `export AR_DATA_DIR=path/to/store/ar/data`).
 5. Review parameters in `config.py` and adjust if desired.
 Note that there is a download request limit of 120,000 items, so adjusting the timestep or date range may overload the request and break the script.
 6. Execute `download.py`
 7. Execute `compute_ivt.py`